 Highly targeted for each user

-By optimizing the experience for individual devices, you ensure each visitor receives a personalized experience.
+By optimizing the experience for individual devices, you ensure each visitor receives a positive user experience.
 You can deliver and adjust your content by targeting things like the person’s location and connection speed.

 Faster load times

 Only the version of the website visitors need will be loaded, which makes page load a little faster.
-This is especially true for smartphone users — the mobile layout is a more simplified version of its desktop counterpart, using fewer images and easier navigation.
+This is especially true for smartphone users.

 Optimized for advertising